People's Military Service Law: Civil war since 2021

 The mandatory conscription requirement in Myanmar reveals a significant shortage of military personnel, with estimates showing a drastic reduction in junta military forces from around 300,000 to 400,000 pre-civil war to approximately 130,000 by late 2023.
 False reports and inflated personnel data may have misled junta leadership, leading to a sense of complacency about the military's actual strength and capacity.

 The lack of ground troops has compelled the military to cede control over large territories, including key urban regions and strategically vital military installations, marking the most substantial losses in its history.
 Despite initial reliance on airstrikes and heavy weaponry to compensate for troop shortages, the lack of manpower continued to be a significant demoralizing factor for the military.
 The success of Operation 1027 and other rebel offensives has led to a sense of urgency in the enforcement of conscription laws.

 Provisions

-The law targets draft-eligible individuals, including men aged 18 to 35 and women aged 18 to 27, with provisions allowing for the conscription of older individuals classified as "professional" up to the ages of 45 and 35, respectively.
+The law targets draft-eligible individuals, including men aged 18 to 35 and women aged 18 to 27, with provisions allowing for the conscription of older individuals classified as "professional" up to the ages of 45, respectively.
 Penalties are imposed for evasion of military service or aiding others in evading conscription.

 Enforcement

 According to Tom Andrews, the UN Special Rapporteur on the situation of human rights in Myanmar, young men have allegedly been abducted from the urban areas of Myanmar and coerced into enlisting in the military in recent months.
 Additionally, reports suggest that villagers have been forced to serve as porters and human shields.

 The regime has stated it intends to draft 60,000 men annually via this law.

+On 22 July 2026, U Gon Wan, MP for Hkamti Township, Sagaing Region claimed in the Pyithu Hluttaw that conscription authorities were exceeding weekly quotas by taking youth (including students) from checkpoints, homes, and streets.
+Deputy Home Affairs Minister, Major General Min Thu, claimed that those detained were draft-dodging, and that recruitment committees were monitored for compliance.